 Both moons are named after Greek mythological twin characters.
 While Phobos means panic/fear, Deimos means terror/dread.

-9 Mars is cold but has Earth-like environments
+9. Mars has Earth-like environments

-Mars has Earth-like environments like dust storms, deserts, sand dunes and ice caps.
-But much of the planet is blanketed by a red dust so they share little resemblance.
+Mars has Earth-like environments like dust storms, deserts, sand dunes, and ice caps.
+But much of the planet is blanketed by red dust so they share a little resemblance.

 Ice caps on Mars are not made of water.
 Although they are similar in appearance (white at least), ice caps on Mars are composed of carbon dioxide.